intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

     and the document enters the queue for publication as an RFC within the Editorial Stream.

+14. Policies may take effect immediately upon approval by the RSAB and before publication of the relevant RFC, unless the IETF LLC objects pending resolution of resource or contract issues.

 ### Community Calls for Comment {#cfc}

 When a community call for comment is made, the RSAB sends a notice containing: